-For sensitivity reasons, the Gravity spectrometer concentrates all the flux of a single spectral line in less than 2 pixels (~ 1.5 pixels FWHM at high resolution, 1.82 pixels FWHM at medium resolution).
-In other words, Gravity is not Nyquist-sampled.
+For sensitivity reasons, the GRAVITY spectrometer concentrates all the flux of a single spectral line in less than 2 pixels ( $\sim 1.5$ pixels FWHM at high resolution, 1.8 pixels FWHM at medium resolution).
+In other words, GRAVITY is not Nyquist-sampled.
 This sampling is still sufficient to retrieve the position of a single isolated line to arbitrary precision, limited only by signal-to-noise and systematic effects.
-However, for more complex spectral energy distributions (e.g. velocity gradients in spectrally unresolved emission lines), the radial velocity accuracy of Gravity should be expected to be limited to one spectral channel (0.24 nm at high spectral resolution, 2.2 nm at medium spectral resolution).
-In some cases, analysing Gravity data together with integral field or long-slit spectroscopic data at higher resolution will help.
+However, for more complex spectral energy distributions (e.g. velocity gradients in spectrally unresolved emission lines), the radial velocity accuracy of GRAVITY should be expected to be limited to one spectral channel (0.24 nm at high spectral resolution, 2.2 nm at medium spectral resolution).
+In some cases, analysing GRAVITY data together with integral field or long-slit spectroscopic data at higher resolution will help.

-Gravity can operate in two polarimetric modes, viz. the split and combined mode.
-Polarizing effects in the VLT-I give rise to a differential phase between the two polarization states.
+GRAVITY can operate in two polarimetric modes: the split and combined mode.
+Polarising effects in the VLTI give rise to a differential phase between the two polarisation states.
 This is compensated for in combined mode.
-In split mode, the fringes of the two polarization states are recorded independently.
-Note, that this optical set-up does not allow a measurement of the source's intrinsic polarization.
+In split mode, the fringes of the two polarisation states are recorded independently.
+Note, that this optical set-up is currently not foreseen to measure the intrinsic polarisation of the source.